nathanieldchu/ubuild_CCF/index.md

   content: Inspired by the natural world and driven to preserve it, we set out to
     change the food system for the better.
 We're a public benefit company, meaning that we baked our mission into our corporate DNA.
 We're not making an industrial money machine.
-We're making kick-@$$ cheese and working towards lasting prosperity for our human and ecological communities.
-Doing the right thing shouldn't have to taste like broccoli (but for the record, we really like broccoli).
+We're making kick-@$$ cheese and working towards shared prosperity for our human and ecological communities. <strong>Doing the right thing shouldn't have to taste like broccoli</strong> (but for the record, we really like broccoli).
   media:
     image: "/uploads/2019/06/07/img_20180530_120132624_hdr.jpg"
     alt_text: Customize Blocks